AJUnsworth/Assignment3AIP/README.md

 * If a line is too long, i.e. 100 characters long, separate it into multiple lines instead
 * Use typechecking with proptypes
 * Variables should be defined in lower camel case e.g. newUser
-* An export default statements must be located at the end of each component, not in the class or function definition
+* An export default statement must be located at the end of each component, not in the class or function definition
 * Component files must be separated into their categorised folder within the components folder e.g. HomeContent component would be located in /Home/Content
-* Comments should only be used to explain code where necessary
+* Comments should be used to explain code where necessary
 * If code can be resused elsewhere, it should be made as a component or separate method
 * Tabs must be equal to 4 spaces
-* Use double quotes for strings not in fetch requests
+* Use double quotes for strings unless it requires a template literal, then use back-ticks (``)
-* Use template literals through back-ticks (``) in fetch requests only if using URI query string or parameters
 * Break up import statements by external imports (e.g. Packages) then internal imports (e.g. Custom components)
-* Use arrow functions wherever possible
 * Always attribute code if taken from an external source using comments
 * Always use const static variables and let for dynamic variables
-* Use async/await instead of JavaScript Promises to make error handling simpler
+* Use async/await instead of JavaScript Promises/Thenables to make error handling simpler and code more readable

 # Credits
 The following developers (JAC Tech) were reponsible for creating this web application.